top of page

 2020 Abbe A Branding Headshots-72 Full c

-I'm a lawyer, I'm a Mom, and I've been in the classroom.
-I come to the table with a different perspective having worked with children with varied disabilities.
-My strengths and passions led me to special education law.
-I love what I do.
+I am a lawyer, a mom, and have experience in the classroom.
+My background working with children with diverse disabilities gives me a unique perspective.
+My strengths and passions have guided me toward special education law, and I truly love what I do.

 Attorney Abra C. Allexenberg helped a UMass Memorial patient obtain necessary and appropriate educational services based on his developmental needs.